jordanLswartz/jordanswartz/README.md

-Hi I’m Jordan, a physician informaticist, product manager, and software engineer with extensive experience using tech to improve healthcare.
+Hi I’m Jordan, a physician informaticist and software developer with extensive experience using tech to improve healthcare.
 <hr />

 <p align="center">